 At the same time, students complete professional seminar courses at CIIS with a core faculty member; "prosems" support integration of theory, research, and clinical materials from classroom learning with the real world experience of psychotherapy in clinical settings.
 Prosem is the heart of clinical training in the Psy.D. program.
 Read about the Contemporary Psychodynamic Training Model this program employs.

-When all required coursework and practica have been completed, students may begin the clinical internship at an approved training site.
-Specific sites are listed on the California Psychology Internship Council website.
+When all required coursework and practica have been completed, students may begin the clinical internship in the form of a Psychological Associateship through the California Board of Psychology (BOP), at an approved training site in California.

 The internship may be one year of full-time or two years of half-time work and must be completed within two and a half years from the beginning date.
 In their internship, students deepen their skills in offering a variety of psychological services including treatment planning and psychotherapy, psychological assessment, case consultation, and supervision, often working in multidisciplinary teams, across the spectrum of psychopathologies.